KaranRajiwade/jangoBasicProject/README.md

 - View resident details
 - Delete residents

+## DataBase
+- create a database using the the wardData.sql
+- change your username and password in settings.py
+- View resident details
+- Delete residents

 ## Prerequisites
 ### 1. Check if Python is Installed
 Run the following command to check if Python is installed: